glazkovalex/Rebus.Kafka/README.md

 	However, I do not recommend using allow.auto.create.topics=true for production!
 To disable allow.auto.create.topics, pass your ConsumerConfig or ConsumerAndBehaviorConfig configuration to the transport with the AllowAutoCreateTopics = false parameter disabled.

 ### ToDo:
+- Schema Registry support in Kafka: Avro, JSON and Protobuf
 - In the future, the value from the message header "kafka-key" or, maybe, from the message property marked with the KafkaKey attribute will be inserted into the Apache Kafka message key.
 This will be useful for partitioning.

 ---